 About the Terminal 1 Project

 The Terminal 1 Modernization Project is a $68 million upgrade to the central section of Terminal 1, which opened in 1982.
 It was originally planned and designed as a hangar for aircraft but was converted for use as a “temporary” passenger terminal.
 The building became the airport’s primary terminal from the time it opened until Terminal 2 opened in October 2008.
 Learn about Terminal 1's history.
-When it reopens in March 2014, Terminal 1 will be greatly improved for the way you travel today.
+When it opens, Terminal 1 will be greatly improved for the way you travel today.

 Preview The Building